A free Premium account on the FCL.055 website! Read here

 To light aircraft taking off behind a medium aircraft from an intermediate part of a parallel runway separated by less than 760 m.

-.doc4444 pans atm.5.8.3 departing aircraft.5.8.3.1 a minimum separation of 2 minutes shall be applied between a light or medium aircraft taking off behind a heavy aircraft or a light aircraft taking off behind a medium aircraft when the aircraft are using..a the same runway..b parallel runways separated by less than 760 m 2 500 ft..c crossing runways if the projected flight path of the second aircraft will cross the projected flight path of the first aircraft at the same altitude or less than 300 m 1 000 ft below..d parallel runways separated by 760 m 2 500 ft or more, if the projected flight path of the second aircraft will cross the projected flight path of the first aircraft at the same altitude or less than 300 m 1 000 ft below..
-744. two minute separation for following aircraft.
-745. two minute wake turbulence separation for crossing aircraft...5.8.3.2 a separation minimum of 3 minutes shall be applied between a light or medium aircraft when taking off behind a heavy aircraft or a light aircraft when taking off behind a medium aircraft from..a an intermediate part of the same runway or..b an intermediate part of a parallel runway separated by less than 760 m 2 500 ft.
+Doc4444 pans atm 583 departing aircraft5831 a minimum separation of 2 minutes shall be applied between a light or medium aircraft taking off behind a heavy aircraft or a light aircraft taking off behind a medium aircraft when the aircraft are using a the same runway b parallel runways separated by less than 760 m 2 500 ft c crossing runways if the projected flight path of the second aircraft will cross the projected flight path of the first aircraft at the same altitude or less than 300 m 1 000 ft below d parallel runways separated by 760 m 2 500 ft or more if the projected flight path of the second aircraft will cross the projected flight path of the first aircraft at the same altitude or less than 300 m 1 000 ft below 744 two minute separation for following aircraft 745 two minute wake turbulence separation for crossing aircraft 5832 a separation minimum of 3 minutes shall be applied between a light or medium aircraft when taking off behind a heavy aircraft or a light aircraft when taking off behind a medium aircraft from a an intermediate part of the same runway orb an intermediate part of a parallel runway separated by less than 760 m 2 500 ft To a departing medium aircraft following a heavy aircraft arrival when operating on a runway with a displaced landing threshold. to an arriving light aircraft following a medium aircraft departure when operating on a runway with a displaced landing threshold, if the projected flight paths are expected to cross. between a light aircraft and a medium aircraft making a missed approach and the light aircraft utilizing an opposite-direction runway for take-off.

-Question 245-33 : Icing conditions..during the winter an aircraft is parked overnight prior to an early morning departure. the crew notice a slight glistening ice deposit on top of the wings or blades which appears translucent. under these conditions ?
+Question 245-34 : Icing conditionsduring the winter an aircraft is parked overnight prior to an early morning departure the crew notice a slight glistening ice deposit on top of the wings or blades which appears translucent under these conditions ?

 The aircraft should be sprayed with de icing fluid of the correct type.

-Question 245-34 : Assuming that the operator is approved by his national authority, carriage of dangerous goods is allowed, provided that ?
+Question 245-35 : Assuming that the operator is approved by his national authority carriage of dangerous goods is allowed provided that ?

-. technical instructions for the safe transport of dangerous goods by air doc 9284 .the broad principles governing the international transport of dangerous goods by air are contained in annex 18 to the convention on international civil aviation the safe transport of dangerous goods by air. the technical instructions amplify the basic provisions of annex 18 and contain all the detailed instructions necessary for the safe international transport of dangerous goods by air...dangerous goods can be carried safely by air transport providing certain principles are adopted. these principles have been used in developing the technical instructions. they are intended to facilitate transport while providing a level of safety such that dangerous goods can be carried without placing an aircraft or its occupants at risk, providing all the requirements are fulfilled. they try to ensure that should an incident occur it cannot lead to an accident.
+technical instructions for the safe transport of dangerous goods by air doc 9284 the broad principles governing the international transport of dangerous goods by air are contained in annex 18 to the convention on international civil aviation the safe transport of dangerous goods by air the technical instructions amplify the basic provisions of annex 18 and contain all the detailed instructions necessary for the safe international transport of dangerous goods by airdangerous goods can be carried safely by air transport providing certain principles are adopted these principles have been used in developing the technical instructions they are intended to facilitate transport while providing a level of safety such that dangerous goods can be carried without placing an aircraft or its occupants at risk providing all the requirements are fulfilled they try to ensure that should an incident occur it cannot lead to an accidentThe dangerous goods transport document is approved by the national authority prior to each flight. the operator has certified the dangerous goods. no passengers and dangerous goods are carried on the same flight.

-Question 245-35 : After anti icing has been completed, a pre departure inspection reveals presence of frost, ice or snow. the correct action is to ?
+Question 245-36 : After anti icing has been completed a pre departure inspection reveals presence of frost ice or snow the correct action is to ?

-Question 245-36 : The general information, instructions and recommendations on the transport of dangerous goods are specified in the ?
+Question 245-37 : The general information instructions and recommendations on the transport of dangerous goods are specified in the ?

 Operations manual.

-Question 245-37 : In calm wind conditions, an aircraft at take off creates tip vortices that ?
+Question 245-38 : In calm wind conditions an aircraft at take off creates tip vortices that ?

 Separate outwards on each side of the runway.

-.lift is generated by the creation of a pressure differential over the wing surfaces. the lowest pressure occurs over the upper surface and the highest pressure under the wing. air will want to move towards the area of lower pressure. this causes the air to move outwards under the wing and c up and over the upper surface of the wing. this starts the wake vortex..
-2649.during takeoff and landing, the vortices sink toward the ground and move laterally away from the runway when the wind is calm.
+Lift is generated by the creation of a pressure differential over the wing surfaces the lowest pressure occurs over the upper surface and the highest pressure under the wing air will want to move towards the area of lower pressure this causes the air to move outwards under the wing and c up and over the upper surface of the wing this starts the wake vortex 2649during takeoff and landing the vortices sink toward the ground and move laterally away from the runway when the wind is calmStagnate on the runway. separate outwards to the right side only. separate outwards to the left side only.

-Question 245-38 : When taking off behind a heavy aircraft, with the wind coming from the right side, you adopt, whenever possible ?
+Question 245-39 : When taking off behind a heavy aircraft with the wind coming from the right side you adopt whenever possible ?

 Exclusive rights reserved.
 Reproduction prohibited under penalty of prosecution.